Our Solutions

 FEE SIMPLE HOMES

-Deed Restricted Fee Simple Homes are for households earning around $82,000 to $113,000 annually which is approximately 87-120% area median income (a combined wage of $40-$55/hour).
+Deed Restricted Fee Simple Homes are for households earning approximately 100-120% area median income (a combined wage of $47-$56/hour).
 The house and land are sold together, but PAHA reduces the full purchase price through public and private alliances.

 PAHA collaborates with municipalities and other jurisdictions that need affordable worker housing to create developer incentives such as increased density and unique zoning options.
 It gives developers the flexibility to build a small percentage of homes dedicated to local workers and seniors in an approved subdivision at much lower prices.